 While there's no upper threshold, the minimum daily budget required for any LinkedIn campaign is $10.
 The minimum lifetime budget is $100.

-Typically at KlientBoost, we recommend steering clear of LinkedIn unless you have at least $10,000 in ad spend to allocate to it monthly.
-LinkedIn does tend to be a pricier platform, so budgets under $10,000 tend to have a more difficult time with performance.
+Typically at KlientBoost, we recommend steering clear of LinkedIn unless you have at least $10,000 in ad spend to allocate monthly.
+LinkedIn is a pricy platform, so budgets under $10,000 don’t perform.

 At the time of publication, the average CPC benchmark for LinkedIn is around $5.58.
-And if you’re going after senior decision-makers, that average CPC comes up to about $6.40.
+And if you're going after senior decision-makers, that average CPC is $6.40.

 Of course, this varies by industry as well.
-Currently, the most expensive industry benchmark is Information Technology, which averages at $7.90 CPC.
+Currently, the most expensive industry benchmark is Information Technology, which averages $7.90 CPC

 Some pros of LinkedIn Ads that you should know: